big-data-lab-umbc/cybertraining/year-3-projects/team-2/README.md

-Team x Project of the CyberTraining program at UMBC in 2020 (http://cybertraining.umbc.edu/)
+Team 2 Project of the CyberTraining program at UMBC in 2020 (http://cybertraining.umbc.edu/)

 **Title**: